Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: The spectral flow on non-compact manifolds

 \subsection{Chern--Simons forms and the spectral flow}

 In this subsection, we focus on spin manifolds, and the above result will transform to a geometric formula.

-As in Example~\ref{Eg:Dirac-Schro-1}, let $(M,g)$ be an odd-dimensional spin manifold admitting a uniformly positive scalar curvature outside a compact subset, and $\slaS\to M$ be the spinor bundle.
+As in Example~\ref{Eg:Dirac-Schro-1}, let $(M,g)$ be an odd-dimensional Riemannian spin manifold without boundary admitting a complete metric of uniformly PSC outside a compact subset, and $\slaS\to M$ be the spinor bundle.
 Suppose $F\to M$ is a Hermitian vector bundle with two flat connections $\nabla_0^F$ and $\nabla_1^F$ which coincide at infinity.
 For $r\in[0,1]$, put $\nabla_r^F=(1-r)\nabla_0^F+r\nabla_1^F$, which induces a family of connections

 on the twisted spinor bundle $E=\slaS\otimes F$.
 So we obtain a family of Dirac--Schr\"odinger operators $\slaD_{E,r}$, $r\in[0,1]$.

 Recall the Chern character form associated to a connection $\nabla$ of a vector bundle is the even-degree differential form defined by